 You can define "Custom Room Properties" to set shared values for the room when you create it.
 The custom room properties can be used (e.g.) to store the map name, level or the round duration.
 The keys of Custom Properties have to be strings.
 Of course, those values can be set and modified in the room as well.

-You can select any of your custom properties to be shown also in the lobby, by setting the optional array with their names as "Custom Room Properties For Lobby".
-Properties showing in the lobby can be used for matchmaking and as a filter for random matches.
+You can select 15 of your custom properties to be shown also in the lobby, by setting the optional array with their names as "Custom Room Properties For Lobby".
+Properties showing in the lobby can be used as filter for random matchmaking.

 Read more about matchmaking in our guide here.